Anbar campaign (2003–2011): Transition

 Beginning in February 2008, US forces began returning political and military control of Anbar to Iraqis.
 On 14 February, 1st Battalion 7th Marines withdrew from Hīt.
 Two days later, American and Iraqi forces conducted a joint heliborne operation meant to show off the Iraqi security forces.
-More significantly, in late March, both Iraqi Army divisions in Anbar Governorate, the 1st and 7th Divisions, were sent south to participate in the Battle of Basra.
-Their participation helped win the battle for the government forces and showcased the major improvements to the Iraqi Army.
+More significantly, in late March, both Iraqi Armed Forces divisions in Anbar Governorate, the 1st and 7th Divisions, were sent south to participate in the Battle of Basra.
+Their participation helped win the battle for the government forces and showcased the major improvements to the Iraqi Armed Forces.
 On 26 March 2008, B Squadron of the British SAS as part of Task Force Knight were called upon to hit a terrorist bomb-makers' house in the early hours.
 After trying to call him out and getting no response they stormed the house, receiving a hail of fire that left four men wounded while a terrorist from another building joined in the firefight.
 With helicopter support, they pressed on and chased their targets into another house that used civilians as hostages who were then accidentally killed alongside the terrorists.
 One SAS operator was killed.

 We do not deny the difficulties we are facing right now. ...
 The Americans have not defeated us, but the turnaround of the Sunnis against us had made us lose a lot and suffer very painfully.